saadfareed/Email_Sender/README.md

 # Email_Sender
 A Python script to send emails
 <br>
-1.py is for sending bulk emails to specific user
+1.py is for sending bulk emails to specific user.
+2.py is for sending email to multiple users